JawwadAhmadDev/uToken/README.md

 - Enter password Click on transfer button.
 - Smart contract will transfer uTokens from sender to recipient.
 - Now recipient can come to UI and transfer or unwrap any time.

+### Fee Collection System

+**_Description:_** Each time user wrap tokens or coins, a specific percentage (0.369%) will be deducted from the entered amount and remaining amount will be wrapped.

+**_Fee Collectors_**

+1. 30% of 0.369% will be transferred to the winner.
+2. 30% of 0.369% will be transferred to the charity address.
+3. 30% of 0.369% will be transferred to the fund address.
+4. 10% of 0.369% will be transferred to the programmers address.

+   **_Procedure_**

+- Fee will be deducted at time time of wrapping.

 ### Whitelist Mechanism